 The microstructures with the random particles arrangement are generated using the uniform random number generator.
-The coordinates of the centers of particles for the regular (and any other pre-defined) particles arrangements can be read from a text input file (Figure 1).
+The coordinates of the centers of particles for the regular (and any other pre-defined) particles arrangements can be read from a text input file.
 In order to generate the localized particle arrangements, like clustered, layered and gradient particle arrangements, the coordinates of the particle centers are calculated as random values distributed by the Gauss law.
-The mean values of the coordinates of a center of a cluster (for the clustered structure), or the Y- or Z- coordinate of the border of the box (for the gradient microstructure).
+The mean values of the corresponding normal distribution of the coordinates of particle centers are assumed to be the coordinates of a center of a cluster (for the clustered structure), or the Y- or Z-coordinate of the border of the box (for the gradient microstructure).
 The standard deviations of the distribution can be varied, from highly clustered or highly gradient arrangements (very small deviation) to the fast uniformly random particle arrangements (a deviation comparable with the box size).
+Figure 1 shows some examples of the artificial microstructures designed with the use of the program "Meso3D".